Early Childhood

 In this course students, will gain an understanding of the developmental milestones and needs of the young child from infancy to age three.
 This course will explore the core competencies of the infant-toddler caregiver and the caregiver and family relationship.
 Students will identify and apply best practices for providing optimal high quality care for infants and toddlers.

-ECHD 200 PLANNING PROGRAMS FOR YOUNG CHILDREN
+ECHD 200 PLANNING PROGRAM FOR YOUNG CHILDREN

 Spring, 3 credit hours